na-na-hi/renget/archive/guier.md

 - **[Bounty Hunting Missions](https://starcitizen.tools/Bounty_hunting)**

-Bounty hunting is very accessible to anyone, being one of the fastest way's of earning money, but also very barebones and repetitive.
+Bounty hunting is very accessible, being one of the fastest way's of earning money, but also very barebones and repetitive.
 While it's called "bounty hunting", how it currently works would be more considered "assassination" missions.

 They start off by first requiring you to gain your certification (go to the marker and kill the ship) before you can begin doing more of the same to build up your reputation and receive contracts for multiple or larger ships with a bigger payout. **This also extends to PvP player bounties**, which will have you hunt others across the system that have a crimestat rating of 3+.